Where will Harry and Meghan go on honeymoon?

-Namibia, the spectacular African country known for its towering sand dunes and incredible wildlife, is one hotly-tipped leading contender.
+Namibia, the spectacular African country known for its towering sand dunes and incredible wildlife, is one hotly tipped leading contender.
 But whichever destination they choose, the couple aren't en route just yet.

-The royal pair are sticking around Britain for now: they've got their first official royal engagement as a married couple on May 22 -- Prince Charles' 70th birthday party at Buckingham Palace.
+The royal pair are sticking around England for now: they've got their first official royal engagement as a married couple on May 22: Prince Charles' 70th birthday party at Buckingham Palace.

 This isn't without precedent.
 Back in 2011, Prince William and Catherine, Duchess of Cambridge waited a couple of weeks before heading off on their honeymoon to the Seychelles.